10 Frostings That’ll Make Any Chocolate Cake Taste Even Better

 - Classic, American-style buttercream is made with just butter, powdered sugar, and little bit of milk.
 You can flavor yours with vanilla extract, vanilla beans, citrus zest, or even espresso.

-- Chocolate buttercream frosting can made with either a few scoops of cocoa powder, chocolate milk powder, or melted chocolate added to a basic buttercream.
+- Chocolate buttercream frosting can be made with either a few scoops of cocoa powder, chocolate milk powder, or melted chocolate added to a basic buttercream.
 My favorite way to make chocolate frosting on chocolate cake feel special is to use a different type of chocolate for the frosting — like milk chocolate frosting on a dark chocolate cake — and top the whole thing with chocolate shavings

 - Salted peanut butter frosting takes that pleasant pairing of chocolate and peanut butter to a whole other level.
 While originally meant for topping these bittersweet brownies, I love this frosting for topping layer cakes.
 Add some chopped honey-roasted peanuts for garnishing the cake and a candle, even if it’s only your half-birthday.